-- Ensure that they liaise with Together for Children, operating on behalf of the Local Authority, and/or partner agencies on issues of child protection and in the event of allegations of abuse being made against the Executive Headteacher.
-The Executive Teacher will fulfil this function for any allegations of abuse being made against the Headteacher. - Ensure that any allegation of abuse made against a member of staff (including supply staff, volunteers and contractors) or the Headteacher/Executive Headteacher is reported directly to the Designated Officer (DO).
-Therefore, ensuring effective whistleblowing procedures are in place.

-- Ensure that the appointed member of the Trust Board for safeguarding holds the Headteacher to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff receive regular safeguarding and child protection updates including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Directors will also ensure that this training is integrated, aligned and considered as part of the Venerable Bede CE Academy's safeguarding approach and culture of vigilance. - Ensure that the Academy has appropriate filtering and monitoring systems in place to limit children's exposure to potentially harmful and inappropriate online material.
+- Ensure that they liaise with Together for Children, operating on behalf of the Local Authority, and/or partner agencies on issues of child protection and in the event of allegations of abuse being made against the Head of School.
+The Chair of the Local Governing Body will fulfil this function for any allegations of abuse being made against the Head of School. - Ensure that any allegation of abuse made against a member of staff (including supply staff, volunteers and contractors) or the Head of School/Executive Head of School is reported directly to the Designated Officer (DO).
+Therefore, ensuring effective whistleblowing procedures are in place. - Ensure that the appointed member of the Local Governing Body for safeguarding holds the Head of School to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff receive regular safeguarding and child protection updates including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Directors will also ensure that this training is integrated, aligned and considered as part of Venerable Bede CE Academy's safeguarding approach and culture of vigilance. - Ensure that the Academy has appropriate filtering and monitoring systems in place to limit children's exposure to potentially harmful and inappropriate online material.
 This includes ensuring that an effective whole school approach to online safety is in place to empower the school to protect and educate pupils, students and staff in their use of technology and establish mechanisms to identify, intervene in and escalate any concerns where appropriate.
-This also means confirming that staff, pupils and visitors to their site follow the Venerable Bede CE Academy's acceptable use procedures and Online Safety Policy.
-Directors will also ensure that this is regularly reviewed and risk assessed to keep up with evolving cyber-crime technologies and that parents and carers are communicated with to reinforce the messages of children staying safe online (inclusive of online sites that children access and who, from the school, they talk to online, for example remote education). - Ensure that children are taught about safeguarding, keeping themselves and others safe, including online safety through the Personal Development curriculum and that this approach to teaching is tailored to meet the specific needs and vulnerabilities of individual children and how they identify, including children who are victims of abuse, children with special educational needs or disabilities and children who identify as lesbian, gay, bi or trans (LGBT). - Ensure that a Designated Teacher is appointed to promote the educational achievement of looked after children, including working with the Together for Children virtual school Headteacher and discuss how pupil premium funding for looked after children will be used.

-- Ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - Ensure that the Child Protection Policy reflects the fact that additional barriers can exist when recognising abuse and neglect for children with Special Educational Needs.
-These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; being more prone to peer group isolation than other children; the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers. - Ensure that where children may need to learn online at home, there are clear, safe and effective protocols and provisions in place. - Ensure that the Venerable Bede CE Academy's premises are rented or hired to organisations or individuals that appropriate arrangements are in place to keep children safe.
+This also means confirming that staff, pupils and visitors to their site follow Venerable Bede CE Academy's acceptable use procedures and Online Safety Policy.
+Venerable Bede CE Academy will also ensure that this is regularly reviewed and risk assessed to keep up with evolving cyber-crime technologies and that parents and carers are communicated with to reinforce the messages of children staying safe online (inclusive of online sites that children access and who, from the school, they talk to online, for example remote education). - Ensure that children are taught about safeguarding, keeping themselves and others safe, including online safety through the Personal Development curriculum and that this approach to teaching is tailored to meet the specific needs and vulnerabilities of individual children and how they identify, including children who are victims of abuse, children with special educational needs or disabilities and children who identify as lesbian, gay, bi or trans (LGBT). - Ensure that a Designated Teacher is appointed to promote the educational achievement of looked after children, including working with the Together for Children virtual school Head of School and discuss how pupil premium funding for looked after children will be used. - Ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - Ensure that the Child Protection Policy reflects the fact that additional barriers can exist when recognising abuse and neglect for children with Special Educational Needs.
+These can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; being more prone to peer group isolation than other children; the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.